Man : Women running the money? Rarely at hedge funds | MarketScreener

 "In retrospect, I think I used a combination of working very hard, laughing off the sleazy bits and occasionally putting my foot down if I felt someone had crossed a line," she said.

-Valerie Kosenko at recruitment consultant Mondrian Alpha, said she has had a hard time convincing women to join hedge funds where they might be the first female on the trading floor.
+Kosenko, the recruitment consultant, said she has had a hard time convincing women to join hedge funds where they might be the first female on the trading floor.

 But with investors increasingly considering diversity when deciding where to put their money, some hedge funds are looking to shake up their ranks.
 Last year, Kosenko had five meetings with hedge fund clients about hiring women.
 In the first few months of this year, she has had four.